new & interesting places for your GPS

 If you will hold the shift key when you click the link above, a new window will open so you can continue to read from this exercise as you work.

-To download the file in Internet Explorer, right click on AAA.bmp and then left click on ‘Save Target As..” to get the download dialog.
+In Internet Explorer, to download the icon, you should right click on AAA.bmp to get options; then left click on ‘Save Target As..” to get the download dialog.
 From there, you can save the file wherever you want.
-NOTE you will need to save both the Icon and Sound files to the same folder in which you have saved the POI file.
+NOTE you should save both the Icon and Sound files to the same folder in which you have saved the POI file.

 To download the file in Firefox, right click on AAA.bmp and then left click on ‘Save Link As..” to get the download dialog.